dglsparsons/dgls-dev/posts/on-testing.md

 ---
-title: You should only write USEFUL tests
+title: You should only write useful tests
 description: A common mistake is to test every piece of code you write.
 This can be harmful and unnecessary.
 Let's explore why.
 date: 2020-09-18
 ---